anaguilarar/CC_Weight_Prediction/README.md

 To get started, please refer to the following notebooks:

 - Individual Plant Detection: This [notebook](https://colab.research.google.com/github/anaguilarar/CC_Weight_Prediction/blob/main/1_Individual_plant_detection_YOLO_training.ipynb#scrollTo=E6HJhgJy-8M1) covers the steps used to detect individual Chinese cabbage plants in the field using UAV-based data and YOLO model.
+The predicted bounding boxes then are used to extract the individual plant imagery, the process is explained [here](https://github.com/anaguilarar/CC_Weight_Prediction/blob/main/1_Individual_data_extraction_using_bounding_boxes.ipynb)